Tuning Higher Order Structure in Colloidal Fluids: Introduction

-Such methods include three--body correlation functions such as $g_3$ \cite{hansen,russ2003,royall2015prl}, and higher--order correlations such as common neighbor analysis (CNA) ~\cite{honeycutt1987} and Voronoi face analysis ~\cite{tanemura1977} have shown to be successful in studying structures of fluids and glasses ~\cite{jonsson1988,bailey2004}.
-Another strategy, the bond orientation order (BOO) parameters developed by Steinhardt et al. \cite{steinhardt1983}, focuses on the local symmetry around a central particle.
-This method has been shown to be most successful in the study of crystallization, especially in identification of small crystalline clusters in a supercooled liquid\cite{auer2004,kawasaki2010} and also in the characterization of fivefold symmetric order in amorphous systems ~\cite{vanblaaderen1995}.
+In atomic and molecular systems, characterizing structure in the fluid state beyond pair correlations is challenging, although not impossible~\cite{royall2015physrep,zaluzhnyy2019}.
+With colloidal systems, particle--resolved studies~\cite{ivlev} which deliver coordinates in real space are amenable to the measurement of higher--order correlation functions, relevant to a variety of phenomena such as dynamical arrest~\cite{vanblaaderen1995,royall2008,leocmach2013,royall2015physrep} and polymorph selection~\cite{taffs2016,leoni2021,gispen2023} and crystal precursors ~\cite{russo2012,leoni2021}.
+Furthermore, theoretical treatments have been developed to describe the higher--order structure of hard sphere colloids~\cite{hansen,robinson2019prl,robinson2019pre}.

-With the popularity of research in machine learning rising, it has been applied effectively to local structure in amorphous materials, for example by combining many structural metics such as the local pair correlation function ~\cite{cubuk2015}.
-Other examples include combining it with local descriptors such as CNA and BOO to better characterize the local environment around a single particle in disordered materials ~\cite{boattini2020,boattini2019jcp}.
-Both supervised ~\cite{gerardo2021} and unsupervised learning ~\cite{joris2020} have been used to further our understanding of supercooled liquid and glass forming systems.
+Methods to characterize higher--order structure include three--body correlation functions such as $g_3$~\cite{hansen,russ2003,royall2015prl}, and higher--order correlations such as common neighbor analysis (CNA)~\cite{honeycutt1987} and Voronoi face analysis~\cite{tanemura1977}.
+These have been shown to be successful in studying the structure of fluids and glasses~\cite{jonsson1988,bailey2004}.
+Another strategy, the bond orientation order (BOO) parameters developed by Steinhardt \emph{et al.} ~\cite{steinhardt1983}, focuses on the local symmetry around a central particle.
+This method has been shown to be very useful in the study of crystallization, especially in identification of small crystalline clusters in a supercooled liquid~\cite{auer2004,kawasaki2010} and also in the characterization of fivefold symmetric order in amorphous systems~\cite{vanblaaderen1995}.
+With the popularity of machine learning rising, it has been applied effectively to local structure in amorphous materials, for example by combining many structural metrics such as the pair correlation function~\cite{cubuk2015,leoni2021}.
+Other examples include combining it with local descriptors such as CNA and BOO to better characterize the local environment around a single particle in disordered materials~\cite{boattini2020,boattini2019jcp,leoni2021}.
+Both supervised~\cite{gerardo2021} and unsupervised learning~\cite{joris2020} have been used to further our understanding of supercooled liquid and glass forming systems.